RaphaelIT7/gmod-holylib/README.md

 ### Singleplayer
 The engine merges all lua files into a single/multiple keys named `singleplayer_files%i`.<br>
-Inside the string's userdata a long string is stored representing all files(`:` is used as a seperator).<br>
+Inside the string's userdata a long string is stored representing all files(`:` is used as a separator).<br>
 Example(Won't work on a dedicated server):
 ```lua
 local client_lua_files = stringtable.FindTable("client_lua_files")